-Tuble 11.

 Parameter Rating

 VDDx to VSSx -0.3 V to +1.4 V

 VDD_INTERFACE to VSSx -0.3 V to +3.0 V

 VDD_GPO to VSSx -0.3 V to +3.9 V

 Logic Inputs and Outputs to VSSx -0.3 V to VDD_INTERFACE + 0.3 V

 Input Current to Any Pin Except Supplies ±10 mA

 RF Inputs (Peak Power) 2.5 dBm

-TX Monitor Input Power (Peak Power) 9 dBm
+Tx Monitor Input Power (Peak Power) 9 dBm

 Package Power Dissipation $(T{JMAX} - T_A)/\theta{JA}$

-Maximum Junction Temperature (T{JMAX}) 110°C
+Maximum Junction Temperature (T {JMAX}) 110°C

 Operating Temperature Range -40°C to +85°C

 Storage Temperature Range -65°C to +150°C

-Stresses above those listed under Absolute Maximum Ratings may cause permanent damage to the device.
-This is a stress rating only; functional operation of the device at these or any other conditions above those indicated in the operational section of this specification is not implied.
-Exposure to absolute maximum rating conditions for extended periods may affect device reliability.
+Stresses at or above those listed under Absolute Maximum Ratings may cause permanent damage to the product.
+This is a stress rating only; functional operation of the product at these or any other conditions above those indicated in the operational section of this specification is not implied.
+Operation beyond the maximum operating conditions for extended periods may affect product reliability.